apache/cordova-js/README.md

 - Consolidate the native geolocation plugin implementation; need a consistent native API. (post to dev list about this).
 Perhaps review how necessary this plugin is now on modern platform versions?
+- Related to above, come up with a consistent sensor plugin API.
+  Functions like `getCurrent<data>` and `watch<data>` can be abstracted into a nice plugin.
+Compass, Accel, Geo should all be basically the same implementation.
+For example, on Android geo + accel handle calling `start` (starting the listener) in the native code on its own.
+  However, Compass requires that JS initiates a `start`.
+This is dumb.
 - Media (and other plugin) implementations across platforms need to use the established phonegap/exec callback method (instead of triggering globally-accessible functions to dispatch listeners).
 On iOS and Android, grep for "cast" in the native